nitzanmr/helm-weather-tsg/README.md

 In this project i created infestructure on azure cp.

 ## Descions:
- - Self hosted vault and agent. the public ip was used only to access the instance via ssh. was succssefully used bastion to reach it before the ip.
+ - Self hosted vault and agent. the public ip was used only to access the instance via ssh, can use bastion to access privatly.
  - Application connected to vault and taking the secret of the weather_api from it via a token. (next ill try and create a role base for kubernetes to access the data) - switched because it is the same process but with api token i needed.
  - Dockerhub is accessed via a PAT.
  - Used github instead of azure devops repo - instructed by instructure.